NB-IoT vs. LTE-M: LPWAN technologies for IoT projects

 In the Internet of Things, countless devices communicate with each other - including devices that have to manage without an external power supply.
-Energy efficiency is particularly important for these devices.
-And not only in pure operation, but also in transmission technology.
-Particularly energy-efficient mobile radio technologies are Narrowband IoT (NB-IoT) and Long Term Evolution for Machines (LTE-M).
-Both are so-called Low Power Wide Area Networks (LPWAN) and are known for consuming as little energy as possible for data transmission.
+Energy efficiency is particularly important for these IoT devices.
+Not only in operation, but above all in the transmission technology.
+As LPWAN technologies (Low Power Wide Area Network), NB-IoT and LTE-M are known for consuming as little energy as possible for data transmission.

 NB-IoT and LTE-M: What's the difference?

-Both LTE-M and NB-IoT belong to the category of Low Power Wide Area Networks (LPWAN).
-LPWA (Low-Power Wide-Area) networks are the right choice especially for those IoT use cases where energy consumption, building penetration, battery life and above all costs are relevant.
-Both radio technologies are also ideal for end devices that only transmit small amounts of data from time to time.
-Simple radio modules, which are limited to necessary functions, make both network standards inexpensive and power-saving.
+LTE-M and NB-IoT belong to the category of Low Power Wide Area Networks (LPWAN).
+LPWA (Low-Power Wide-Area) networks are the right choice for IoT applications where energy consumption, building penetration, battery life and, above all, costs are relevant.
+Both wireless technologies are also ideal for end devices that only occasionally transmit small amounts of data.
+Simple radio modules, which are limited to the necessary functions, make both network standards cost-effective and energy-saving.
 As a result, NB-IoT and LTE-M are paving the way for IoT in many areas where networking was previously too expensive and complex.
-But for all the similarities between the two technologies, there are also some differences between NB-IoT and LTE-M. Each technology has its own strengths and is therefore particularly suitable for certain areas of application.
+However, despite all the similarities between the two technologies, there are also some differences between NB-IoT and LTE-M. Each technology has its own strengths and is therefore particularly suitable for certain areas of application.

 LTE-M, NB-IoT, 4G and 5G at a glance